Nyigan/sushi-themed-site/README.md

 ## Currently deployed here

-It is not build, just deployed without the build.
+I just deployed without the build part.
 You can clone and run the build command above.
+Animations may or maynot work here.

 url: <https://nyigan.github.io/sushi-themed-site/>